-If the parent opposes to the making of an adoption order there will be a final hearing at which the principle issue is likely to be whether or not the parent’s consent to adoption should be dispensed with.
+If the parent opposes the making of an adoption order, there will be a final hearing at which the principle issue is likely to be whether or not the parent’s consent to adoption should be dispensed with.

 The court must also consider all other orders available to them and must not make an order for Adoption unless making the order would be better for the child than not doing so.